Testing for Changes in Kendall's Tau: Simulation Results

-We consider five different elliptical distributions for $(\delta_i,\varepsilon_i)$: the bivariate normal distribution and bivariate $t$-distribution with 20, 5, 3 and 1 degrees of freedom.
-The $t_{20}$ distributions has slightly heavier tails than the normal, whereas $t_5$, $t_3$ and $t_1$ serve as examples of very heavy tailed distributions.
-The $t_{\nu}$ distribution possesses finite moments of order $\nu-1$, but no higher whole number.
-Thus $t_5$ is the ``smallest $t$-distribution'' for which the Pearson test by \citet{wied:kraemer:dehling:2011} works, and $t_3$ is the ``smallest $t$-distribution'' for which Pearson's moment correlation is defined.
+In Models \ref{mod:1} and \ref{mod:2}, we consider five different elliptical distributions for $(\delta_i,\varepsilon_i)$: the bivariate normal distribution and bivariate $t_\nu$-distribution with $\nu = 20, 5, 3, 1$ The parameter $\nu > 0$ is called the \emph{degrees of freedom} or the \emph{tail index}.
+The $t_{20}$ distribution has slightly heavier tails than the normal, whereas $t_5$, $t_3$ and $t_1$ serve as examples of very heavy-tailed distributions.
+The $t_{\nu}$ distribution possesses finite moments of order $\alpha$ for any $\alpha < \nu$.
+Thus, the Pearson test by \citet{wied:kraemer:dehling:2011}, which requires finite fourth moments, does not work for $\nu =3$ and $\nu =1$.
+From an economic point of view, however, the tail indices 3 and 1 are most interesting.
+There is evidence that financial returns on many stocks, stock indices and foreign exchange rates in developed economies typically have tail indices $\nu$ in the interval $\nu \in (2,4)$ and thus have finite variances but infinite fourth moments.
+It has emerged that $\nu=3$ is an appropriate choice for financial returns in developed markets and \citet{ibragimov:ibragimov:kattuman:2013} provide empirical evidence that $\nu$ may be even smaller than $2$ for foreign exchange rates in emerging economies.

+In Model \ref{mod:3}, we used the normal distribution and $t_\nu$ distributions with $\nu = 20, 8, 5$.
+The CCC-GARCH model generates heavy tails also for normal innovations.
+For $t_\nu$ innovations with $\nu = 3, 1$, the process explodes.
+For $\nu = 5$, the CCC-GARCH process of Model \ref{mod:3} generates very pronounced volatility clusters.

 For each combination of model, jump height and marginal distribution we generate 1000 samples and compute the three test statistics from each sample.
-The observed rejection frequencies at the significance level $.05$ are given in Tables \ref{tab:1} and \ref{tab:2} for Models \ref{mod:1} and \ref{mod:2}, respectively.
+The observed rejection frequencies at the significance level $.05$ for sample size $n=500$ are given in Tables \ref{tab:1}, \ref{tab:2} and \ref{tab:3} for Models \ref{mod:1}, \ref{mod:2} and \ref{mod:3}, respectively.